 Best E-Readers Canada 2020 Reviewed

-You can adjust the text style, size and boldness of the Kindle Paperwhite to create an on-screen display that best suits your reading preferences.
+You can adjust the text style, size and boldness to create an on-screen display that best suits your reading preferences.
 The 6-by-4.6-inch display screen is slightly smaller than a book (which is usually 9 inches in height and 6 inches across).
 There is the option to purchase the e-reader with a case, which can protect the device when you are on the move.

-The Kindle is Amazon’s traditional, standard e-reader that offers everything you would expect from a basic reading device.
-Its features are not quite as impressive as those on the more advanced Kindles, but it does everything you need it to do.
-This all-new version of Amazon’s popular product has a built-in reading light for reading in poor light conditions and comes in either black or white (at the same price for each).
+This is a traditional, standard e-reader that offers everything you would expect from a basic reading device.
+Its features are not quite as impressive as those on the more advanced end, but it does everything you need it to do.
+This all-new version has a built-in reading light for reading in poor light conditions and comes in either black or white.
 It has a 167 PPI anti-glare screen that reads just like real paper, even outdoors in harsh sunlight.

-The Kindle Oasis is Amazon’s latest and most advanced e-reader.
-This device is priced significantly higher than Amazon’s other Kindles, for both the 8 GB and 32 GB versions, but you certainly pay for what you get.
-The Oasis has a whole host of features that can not be seen on any other e-readers, including an adjustable warm light for shifting the screen shade for amber if you are reading before bed, and the latest e-ink technology to help you get the most out of your reading experience.
+This is the latest and most advanced e-reader, priced significantly higher, for both the 8 GB and 32 GB versions, but you certainly pay for what you get.
+It has a whole host of features that can not be seen on any other e-readers, including an adjustable warm light for shifting the screen shade for amber if you are reading before bed, and the latest e-ink technology to help you get the most out of your reading experience.

-With protection against immersion in water of up to 2 meters in depth for 60 minutes, you can read the Kindle Oasis anywhere, including on the beach, by the pool, or in the bath.
-Amazon’s handy Whispersync technology lets you switch between reading on your phone’s Kindle app to your Kindle Oasis without losing your place, providing you have access to Wi-Fi.
-Amazon also provides slim, elegant protective covers that are designed exclusively for the Oasis, though these come at an extra cost.
+With protection against immersion in water of up to 2 meters in depth for 60 minutes, you can read anywhere, including on the beach, by the pool, or in the bath.
+The Whispersync technology lets you switch between reading on your phone’s Kindle app to your Kindle Oasis without losing your place, providing you have access to Wi-Fi.
+There are also slim, elegant protective covers that are designed exclusively for the Oasis, though these come at an extra cost.

 The Kobo Clara HD is the best e-reader to use if you regularly borrow from public libraries in Canada.
 The device is a great value for money and allows you to borrow and read books from any library that uses the Overdrive software.
 If you do not wish to borrow from libraries, you can still get a lot out of the Clara HD.
 It has a sharp screen with a resolution of 300 PPI, plus a colour-changing front light and a lightweight design that makes the device easy to hold.